THEGOLDENPRO/aghpb-cli/README.md

 </div>

-> [!WARNING]
+> [!Note]
 >
-> This project is a work in progress so expect bugs and missing features. (feel free to contribute)
+> This project is a work in progress so expect bugs and missing features. (feel free to contribute and report any bugs)

 ## Usage 🖱️
 ```sh